ebp-nor/genome-assembly-workshop-2022/11_PretextView.md

  To start the curation process, open the PretextView desktop application, click **load map**, and navigate to where you saved your pretext files.

  When you load your Hi-C contact map, this is what it should look like, depending on which colour scheme you have chosen.
-For this tutorial we will be using "Blue-Orange Divergent".
+For this tutorial we will be using **"Blue-Orange Divergent"**.

  Here, each square represents a scaffold (which after curation will hopefully all be of chromosome length).
 The red line in the centre shows where the strongest contact signals are between the DNA sequences.